Meteo-API/meteociel_api/README.md

 * upper air sounding (simulated by AROME) (France only)

+A full documentation is available on [ReadTheDocs](http://meteociel-api.rtfd.io/).

 ## Installation

+You can install this package [from PyPI](https://pypi.org/project/meteociel-api/): `pip install meteociel-api`.

-You can install this package from sources in a virtual environment by executing these commands in a terminal:
+You can install also install it from sources in a virtual environment by executing these commands in a terminal:
 ```
 $ git clone https://github.com/Meteo-API/meteociel_api.git
 $ cd meteociel_api